NCI-ITEB/tumor_epidemiology_approaches/sessions/session_5/practical.md

 ## Explore mutational signatures data portals (mSigPortal, Signal, COSMIC)

 One of the data portals we will highlight today is mSigPortal. mSigPortal is a platform for exploring, visualizing, and analyzing mutational signatures and related data.
-It is currently in development, but a stable beta version is available for testing through the NIH network at the following link: https://analysistools-qa.cancer.gov/mutational-signatures.
+It is currently in development, but a stable beta version is available for testing through the NIH network at the following link: <a href="https://analysistools-qa.cancer.gov/mutational-signatures" target="_blank">https://analysistools-qa.cancer.gov/mutational-signatures</a>.
 The final production version will be made available online at https://analysistools.cancer.gov/mutational-signatures in the future.

 ---